! This might be the most handful information you could ever find online, about the cost of “Manaslu Circuit Trek” so stay tight and enjoy the reading.

 How much should I pay for a guide and porter for the Manaslu Trek?

-It is highly recommended that you go with a professional guide for safety reasons and you can be sure of the experience and rigid training they went through to get their license.
+It is highly recommended that you go with a professional guide for safety reasons and you can be sure of the experience and rigid training they underwent to get their license.
 Of course, this depends on you.
 Just as long as you don’t go trekking on your own in Manaslu without a guide or porter as it is not actually allowed by the government.

 What to expect from a guide with our company